 Tech also lies at the heart of the warehouse operations that deliver customer satisfaction and enhance brand value.
 As mentioned earlier, brand is built through customer experience, and a critical component of customer experience is for subscribers to get their DVDs as quickly as possible.
-In order to do this, Netflix has blanketed the country with a network of fifty-six ultrahigh-tech distribution centers that collectively handle in excess of 1.8 million DVDs a day.
-These distribution centers are purposely located within driving distance of 119 U.S. Postal Service (USPS) processing and distribution facilities.
+In order to do this, Netflix has blanketed the country with a network of fifty-eight ultra high-tech distribution centers that collectively handle in excess of 1.8 million DVDs a day.
+These distribution centers are purposely located within driving distance of over 100 U.S. Postal Service (USPS) processing and distribution facilities.